Skip to content

 symfony server:stop

-To change the used PHP version, you need to create a .php-version file in the project root and add the desired PHP version to it.
-For example, to use PHP 8.3, create a file called .php-version and add the following line:
+To change the PHP version used by Symfony CLI, create a .php-version file in the project root and specify the desired version.
+For example, to use PHP 8.3, create .php-version and add:

 dotenv